 Between then and closing time at 5pm however you’re free once again to lounge and linger, as a confluence of locals and tourists flows in and out.

-After ordering at the till my flat white arrives; made with coconut-soy milk, one of their dairy-free options, and their ‘new’ house coffee from Berlin based Bonanza Coffee Roasters.
-Other house options come from Baobab Coffee Roasters, a micro coffee roaster located in Celbridge, Co Kildare.
+After ordering at the till my flat white arrives; made with coconut-soy milk, one of their dairy-free options, and their guest roaster from Berlin based Bonanza Coffee Roasters.
+While guest roasters vary, Legit’s house roaster is Baobab Coffee Roasters, a micro coffee roastery located in Celbridge, Co Kildare.